 Finding Jesus in the Woods and Gardens

 Maybe you are more of an outdoors type person.
 What better way to worship the Creator than to get out in His creation?
 Perhaps take a blank notebook with you and go out on a hike, get in a kayak or canoe, or hop on your bicycle to a favorite natural place.
 When you get there, use your notebook to record your thoughts and meditations about God’s greatness, beauty, majesty, power.
 Maybe sketch something that particularly inspires you to worship.
-Click here for an illuminating discussion about how dirt inspires worship.
+Perhaps something you saw on a nature scavenger hunt inspires you.

 Inspired to Sculpt and Make